-(2.)
-Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace not later than 5 days after such conviction.
+(2) Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace not later than five days after such conviction.

-- Notifying the awarding agency within 10 days after receiving notice from an employee or otherwise receiving actual notice of such conviction.
+- Notifying the awarding agency within ten days after receiving notice from an employee or otherwise receiving actual notice of such conviction.

 - Taking one of the following actions, within 30 days of receiving notice, with respect to any employee who is so convicted:

-(2.)
-Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency.
+(2) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, local health, law enforcement, or other appropriate agency.